WheelsOnDemand/filter-service/README.md

 ## Filter Service

-This is a simple filter service that allows you to filter cars by brand, model, and year.
+Filter service allows you to filter cars by brand, model, and year.

 <table>
     <thead>